 Addiction often leaves a wake of destruction in its path, including destroyed relationships.
 As part of your recovery process, you no doubt realize that many of the relationships you had with people while in the throws of addiction were unhealthy.

 Research has shown that maintaining these same relationships, even with behavior changes, while in recovery, can lead to relapse.
 Making new, sober friends, is an important step in the process.
 If you find you’re having a hard time meeting new people, consider a support group.
+If you are in a relationship simple things like choosing the right sober activities can help.

 Your goal here is to stay busy.
 Not only that, you should develop a consistent structured schedule that helps keep you on task and your nose to the grindstone.
 A disorganized lifestyle and chaotic day to day has been shown to cause increased stress, unforeseen challenges, a greater chance of running into triggers, and relapse.